-Bridge and PLC are bespoke facilities, which provide short-term, time-limited, focused support for individuals who, for a range of reasons, cannot access learning in their current regular learning situations.
+The Personalised Learning Centre (PLC) are bespoke facilities, which provide short-term, time-limited, focused support for individuals who, for a range of reasons, cannot access learning in their current regular learning situations.

-The focus of the Bridge and PLC is to identify and remove barriers to educational achievement, ensuring all have equality of opportunity and empowering all students with skills and strategies to deal with their individual areas of need to achieve their maximum potential.
-The Bridge and PLC accept each student as a unique individual and aims to raise self-esteem and motivation, in a caring and positive atmosphere.
+The focus of the PLC is to identify and remove barriers to educational achievement, ensuring all have equality of opportunity and empowering all students with skills and strategies to deal with their individual areas of need to achieve their maximum potential.
+The PLC accepts each student as a unique individual and aims to raise self-esteem and motivation, in a caring and positive atmosphere.

-The Bridge & PLC also offer intensive support and interventions for students across the curriculum in small groups or 1:1, coursework catch up sessions for students studying towards qualifications.
+The PLC also offers intensive support and interventions for students across the curriculum in small groups or 1:1, e.g. coursework catch up sessions for students studying towards qualifications.
 They offer emotional and study support to students returning from long periods of absence as well as providing reintegration packages for students returning to mainstream.
 For students who enter the school mid-year, there is also support for them with academy systems, timetables and testing.